 To make effective decisions, you have a goal in mind.
 Not just any goals: you need a clean, concrete, and specific goal.
 When you face a situation that requires a momentary decision, the decision will be easier for you if you notice a clear goal beforehand.

 Here’s an example: When you are going to boxing, your intentions must be won.
 But this is a broad target, is not it?
 You need to narrow down your objectives based on your opponent.
 Quick decision-making skills are the ability and quality of great leaders.
-A quick and right decision-maker is the asset of the organization.
+A quick and right decision-maker is an asset to the organization.

 Make your homework whenever possible.
 Study the upcoming situation and set a smart goal.
 Smart goals should be specific, measurable, achievable, result-oriented, and time-bound.
 Confirming goals will help improve decision-making processes so that your decisions are easier and faster.